 |Titolo:||Performance of different continuous positive airway pressure helmets equipped with safety valves during failure of fresh gas supply|

-PESENTI, ANTONIO MARIA (Penultimo)
+PESENTI, ANTONIO (Penultimo)

 |Parole Chiave:||Helmet; Continuous positive airway pressure; Carbon dioxide rebreathing; Safety valves|

 |Data di pubblicazione:||giu-2011|

 |Digital Object Identifier (DOI):||10.1007/s00134-011-2207-3|

 |Appare nelle tipologie:||01 - Articolo su periodico|